 No. 7 U.N.S.W.

 Do you ever wander?
 Or simply travel from A to B. There are things to do and no time to be wasted idly wandering and watching.
-Dérive (2014) reflects upon the urban environment and pedestrians innate nature to walk purposefully from one location to the next.
+Dérive (2014) reflects upon the urban environment and pedestrians' innate nature to walk purposefully from one location to the next.
 Dérive is a series of small books which document urban drifting via word and photography.
-Here are a few of the images from in and around Sydney.
+Here are a few of the images featured in the book series, from in and around Sydney.

 "Not to find one's way in a city may well be uninteresting and banal.
 It requires ignorance - nothing more, but to lose oneself in a city - as one loses oneself in a forest - that calls for quite a different schooling." - Walter Benjamin